Collars and ID tags

 Microchips can be detected with a handheld device that uses radio waves to read the chip.
 This device scans the microchip, and then displays a unique alphanumeric code that is registered with the microchip company in the owner’s name.

 Shelters, animal control agencies, and most veterinary clinics are equipped with microchip scanners.
 Keeping the registration current is vital to ensure recovery should your pet go missing.
+Learn more about registering or updating your pet's microchip.

 We encourage you to make an informed decision about whether to microchip your pet in consultation with your veterinarian, based on an evaluation of your lifestyle and the needs of your pet.
 A free consultation with participating veterinarians is included with every adoption.